Food

 Eating Green Calculator - Get a handle on the impact of your eating habits and the benefits of eating differently!

 1. Local Purchasing: We support local farms and businesses, with a contractual requirement that at least 20% of all food purchases be sourced from within 250 miles of campus, including produce, dairy, meats, breads and baked goods.
-We continue to exceed that minimum and increase our local purchasing.
-Recent local food suppliers include: Jericho Farmhouse, Piazza Produce, Prairie Farms Dairy, United Natural Foods, York Street Fresh Foods, Klosterman's Bakery, Clem's Refrigerated Foods, Sysco Louisville, Eiffel Pizza, and Creation Gardens.
+Examples of local food suppliers we’ve sourced from include Jericho Farmhouse, Piazza Produce, Prairie Farms Dairy, United Natural Foods, York Street Fresh Foods, Klosterman's Bakery, Clem's Refrigerated Foods, Sysco Louisville, Eiffel Pizza, and Creation Gardens.

 Date UofL Dining